Transition Waste Optimization for Coded Elastic Computing: Introduction

 In the era of Big Data, massive computational tasks, e.g. in large-scale machine learning and data analytics, are often carried out in \emph{distributed systems} like Apache Spark~\cite{Zaharia_etal_2010} and Hadoop~\cite{Hadoop}, which can efficiently process terabytes or even petabytes of data.
 However, it has been observed in such systems that slow machines, or \emph{stragglers}, which may run 6x-8x slower than a median one, may significantly affect the performance of the whole distributed system~\cite{Ananthanarayanan_etal_2013, Dean_etal_2013, Yadwadkar_etal_2016}.

 \emph{Coded distributed computing}~\cite{Lee_etal_2018, Li_etal_2015, Tandon_etal_2017}, built upon algorithmic fault tolerance~\cite{Huang_etal_1984}, is a recently emerging paradigm where computation redundancy is employed to tackle the straggler effect.
-As a toy example~\cite{Lee_etal_2018}, to perform a matrix-vector multiplication $\bA \bx$, a master machine first partitions the matrix $\bA$ into two equal-size submatrices $\bA_1$ and $\bA_2$ and then distributes $\bA_1$, $\bA_2$, and $\bA_1+\bA_2$ to three worker machines, respectively.
+As a toy example~\cite{Lee_etal_2018}, to perform a matrix-vector multiplication $\bA \bx$, a master machine first partitions the matrix $\bA$ into two equal-sized submatrices $\bA_1$ and $\bA_2$ and then distributes $\bA_1$, $\bA_2$, and $\bA_1+\bA_2$ to three worker machines, respectively.
 These machines also receive the vector $\bx$ and perform three multiplications $\bA_1\bx$, $\bA_2\bx$, and $(\bA_1+\bA_2)\bx$ in parallel.
 Clearly, $\bA\bx$ can be recovered by the master from the outcomes of any two workers.
 Thus, this coded scheme can tolerate one straggler.
 The potential of coded distributed computing has been extensively investigated through a substantial body of work in the literature, e.g.,~\cite{Dutta_etal_2016, Yu_etal_2017, Karakus_etal_2017, Li_etal_2018, Mallick_etal_2018}.
-Recent breakthroughs have shown that this paradigm not only applies to linear or bilinear operations but also works for general nonlinear operations such as polynomial evaluation~\cite{Yu_etal_2019} or even for any function that can be represented by a deep network~\cite{Kosaian_etal_2018}.
+Recent breakthroughs have shown that this paradigm works for not only linear/bilinear operations but also general nonlinear operations such as polynomial evaluation~\cite{Yu_etal_2019} or even any function that can be represented by a deep network~\cite{Kosaian_etal_2018, Kosaian_etal_2020}.